kjempelodott/ananas/README.md

 > mail eier    # selects 0
 ```

-Note that you can alway go back by pressing `Ctrl-D`.
-While inside a tool, you can exit the pyshell by typing `exit`.
-To abort an interactive command like `mail`, press `Ctrl-C`.
+##### FileTree tools

-The filetree tools allows you to traverse folder, and list, download, delete, upload and evaluate files:
+The FileTree tools allows you to traverse folders, and list, download, delete, upload and evaluate files:

 ```
 > select a tool <index> : 1